2016 New York and New Jersey bombings: Manhunt

-After stopping the five men on the Verrazano-Narrows Bridge, FBI agents and Elizabeth police searched Rahimi's home in the early morning of September 18.
+After stopping the five men on the Verrazzano–Narrows Bridge, FBI agents and Elizabeth police searched Rahimi's home in the early morning of September 18.
 The FBI asked for public assistance in detaining Rahimi for questioning in connection with the bombings in Manhattan and Seaside Park, as well as the attempted overnight bombing in Elizabeth.

 At 7:39 a.m. on September 19, the NYPD posted a "Wanted" poster of Rahimi on Twitter.
 Seventeen minutes later, the Wireless Emergency Alert system was used to send an alert message to the mobile phones of millions of people in New York City, marking the first time New York City used the emergency alert to search for a named suspect.
 The alert message read, "WANTED: Ahmad Khan Rahami, 28-yr-old male.
 See media for pic.
 Call 9-1-1 if seen."
 Mayor de Blasio said, "Anyone who sees this individual or knows anything about him or his whereabouts needs to call it in right away."

 Authorities said that Rahimi might be armed and dangerous.
 Law enforcement put him on some terror watchlists to prevent him from leaving the United States.

 Concurrently, authorities started searching Rahimi's home in Elizabeth.
 The New Jersey State Police released two tweets, one at 9:30 a.m. and the other at 10:56 a.m., both stating that Rahimi was wanted in connection with the Seaside Park and Elizabeth bombs.